GTCrais/WordPressCentinelApi/README.md

 [Spatie DB Dumper](https://github.com/spatie/db-dumper) is used to make database dumps. **MySQL** is supported, and requires `mysqldump` utility.

 Centinel API will try to zip and password protect database dumps before sending them to Centinel.
+In case you're using PHP 7.2+, it will use
-It will look for 7-Zip and Zip libraries to do so.
-If neither library is available, dumps will be sent without being zipped and password protected.
+PHP's native `ZipArchive` class to zip and encrypt the database.
+Otherwise, it will look for 7-Zip and Zip libraries to do so.
+If no option is available, dumps will be sent without being zipped and password protected.

 Run `Check Zip Availability` in Centinel API Settings to see which library is available on your server.
-Note that Zip encryption algorithm is much less secure than that of 7-Zip.
+Note that Zip encryption algorithm is much less secure than that of ZipArchive and 7-Zip.
 Ultimately it is up to you to decide which level of security is satisfactory.
 You can always opt out of backing up your database by disabling database backups in Centinel, and additionally, unchecking `Database Routes Enabled` in the settings.

 ### Authentication